Snowboard boots wide feet powder deep snow riding

 30. Best wide boots for beginners?

-Burton Ruler Wide or K2 Maysis Wide โ€“ forgiving flex and great support.
+Burton Ruler Wide or K2 Maysis Wide – both offer forgiving flex, great support, and reliable retention systems.

 31. Can I use orthotics in wide boots?